reiryuki/One-UI-Home-31-Magisk-Module/README.md

 - DotOS ROM Android 11 arm64

 ## Troubleshootings
-- Changing recent provider to this launcher using QuickSwitch module or any other module is not recommended because recent apps won't be appeared and gesture navigation will be not working properly.
+- Changing recent provider to this launcher using QuickSwitch module or any other is not recommended because recent apps won't be appeared and gesture navigation will be not working properly.
+Use your default recent provider or any other supported recent provider.
+Swipe down for notification panel is doesn't work except this launcher is used as recent provider.

 ## Bug Report
 - https://t.me/androidryukimodsdiscussions/2618